actuallylost/zeal/packages/zeal-vsc/README.md

-# rsx-syntax-support README
+# zeal-vsc README

-This is the README for your extension "rsx-syntax-support".
+This is the README for your extension "zeal-vsc".
 After writing up a brief description, we recommend including the following sections.

 ## Features